Skip to main content

 About the Artist

-Daniel Samakow’s art includes painting and many non-traditional expressions including products, restaurants, events, environments and social activism.
-He began creating events while at the University of Wisconsin at Madison, as a leader of YIPPIE, a group dedicated staging creative and artistic event happenings to protest injustice.
+He began creating events while at the University of Wisconsin at Madison, as a leader of YIPPIE, a group dedicated to staging creative and artistic “happenings” to achieve media coverage to protest injustice.
 While there he organized and staged several large scale events involving 1000’s of students to protest the wars in Cambodia and Viet Nam.

 At Cal Arts, Daniel balanced his large scale Happenings and Environments with intimate paintings which focused on what was most important to him, with subjects including scenes of everyday life at home, travel, lovers and even his dog.
 He had his first solo show at Cal Arts.

 After “Cal Arts” Daniel explored other non-traditional artistic expressions.
-His belief that commercial products could be accessible art objects led him in 1981 to found Gruene, a pioneering men’s skincare and fragrance company.
+His belief that commercial products could be accessible art led him in 1981 to found Gruene, a pioneering men’s skincare and fragrance company.
 His colorful Mondrian inspired packaging won several design awards.
 Gruene was ultimately distributed in 350 department stores and he took the company public in 1987.
-Daniel continued to create objects of art via commercial endeavors with fragrance, make-up and skincare products for company’s including Caesar’s Palace, Golds Gym, Nordstoms and Bodyography (another company he started).
+Daniel continued to create objects of art via other commercial endeavors with fragrance, make-up and skincare products for company’s including Caesar’s Palace, Golds Gym, Nordstoms and Bodyography (another company he started).

 Daniel Samakow - Artist